pacifics/PassDao/README.md

 =

-## PASS DAO Manager and Pass DAO Token Manager Smart Contract
+## PASS DAO Manager Smart Contract

 Used for the management of tokens.
 The manager smart contract derives to the Token Manager smart contract used for the management of tokens.
 The smart contract is conform to ERC20.